Open notebook, laptop and pen on desk, planning a virtual assistant hire

 8. Research and competitive intel

-Once these are running smoothly (usually 4–6 weeks), expand to higher-judgment work — full bookkeeping, content writing, ad campaign management, customer success.
+Once these are running smoothly (usually 4 to 6 weeks), expand to higher-judgment work, full bookkeeping, content writing, ad campaign management, customer success.

 Common first-VA mistakes Kiwi founders make